sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_modelzoo_test.rst

    $ docker pull sophgo/tpuc_dev:v3.2
    $ docker run --rm --name myname -v $PWD:/workspace -it sophgo/tpuc_dev:v3.2

+The ``--rm`` parameter ensures that the container is automatically removed after exiting.
+If you want to keep the container after it exits, simply remove this parameter.

 After running the command, it will be in a Docker container.
 You can the latest ``tpu-mlir`` wheel installation package from the SDK package provided by SOPHGO, such as ``tpu_mlir-*-py3-none-any.whl``.
 Install tpu_mlir in the Docker container:

 .. code-block:: shell